Neoteroi/BlackSheep-Docs/docs/routing.md

 the route above, and the `sub_path` value would be `anything/really.js`.

 It is also possible to define a catch-all route using a star sign `*`.
-To read the portion of the path catched by the star sign from the request object, read the "tail" property of `request.route_values`.
-But in this case the value of the catched path can only be read from the request object.
+To read the portion of the path caught by the star sign from the request object, read the "tail" property of `request.route_values`.
+But in this case the value of the caught path can only be read from the request object.

 ```python